fb icon myAcc icon

 As businesses focus on enhancing cybersecurity, they will need security analysts to secure technologies from outside threats or hacks.
 Increased use of artificial intelligence and the rise of e-commerce have increased the need for enhanced security, contributing to the projected employment growth of these workers over the decade.

 Applicants with a strong technical background and who are up to date on the latest technology will have the best job prospects.
 Your average hourly wage will depend on the size, type, and location of your employer, as well as your skill and experience level.
-In 2018, the median hourly wage was $26.33 for computer support specialists and $40.15 for network and computer systems administrators.*
+In 2024, the median hourly wage was $29.59 for computer support specialists, $46.54 for network and computer systems administrators, and $60.05 for information security analysts.*

 Hands-On Learning Environment